smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 6. The **Create Capture Response Rule** screen appears.
 7. On the Create Capture Response Rule screen, type the Capture Identifier and Capture Sequence number, using an existing Message Data Capture Application ID and the appropriate sequence number.

-    a.
-Since there is no prompting key available to find the Message Data Capture Application ID and Sequence number, it may be more convenient to enter this Captured Data Response Rule maintenance using function key **F11** from the Work with Message Data Capture Definitions function.
+    - Since there is no prompting key available to find the Message Data Capture Application ID and Sequence number, it may be more convenient to enter this Captured Data Response Rule maintenance using function key **F11** from the Work with Message Data Capture Definitions function.
 This method of access causes the Capture Identifier and Capture Sequence fields to be filled automatically.

 8. Type a value of 'M' (= Message Capture) for the Type field.
 9. Assign a unique Response Sequence number to each response rule.
 The order of the sequence number determines which response rule will be executed first.
 10. Type a Continuation field value if more than one comparison rule must apply.
 Otherwise, leave this field blank to specify one, simple response rule.
-Refer to more information under [Message Management Screens and Windows](../message-management/screens.md#message-management-screens-and-windows).
+Refer to more information under [Captured Data Response Rules - Work with Response Rules](\events-utilities\captured-data-response-rules.md\#work-with-capture-response-rules).
 11. Type a value for the Compress numeric field.
 Specify Y = yes if the captured and compare data values are numeric, otherwise specify N = no. This flag must correspond to the similar flag found on the associated Message Data Capture Rule.
 12. *(Optional)* Specify the names of a Dynamic Variable and/or an Operator Replay Token variable that will be used to store the captured data value.